 MSc Clinical Leadership in Cancer, Palliative and End of Life Care

-This MSc option is very flexible, with students able to complete the course over one or two years full time, and up to four years part time.
+This MSc option is very flexible, with students able to complete the course over one year full time, and up to five years part time.

-Duration: One to two years full time; two to four years part time
+Duration: One year full time; two to five years part time

 The key features of this programme are: